rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 ## Osvyrti is used to treat:

--  osteoporosis in women after the menopause (postmenopausal) and men who have an increased risk of fracture (broken bones), reducing the risk of spinal, non-spinal and hip fractures.
+- bone loss that results from a reduction in hormone (testosterone) level caused by surgery or treatment with medicines in patients with prostate cancer.
--  bone loss that results from a reduction in hormone (testosterone) level caused by surgery or treatment with medicines in patients with prostate cancer.
+- osteoporosis in women after the menopause (postmenopausal) and men who have an increased risk of fracture (broken bones), reducing the risk of spinal, non-spinal and hip fractures.
--  bone loss that results from long-term treatment with glucocorticoids in patients who have an increased risk of fracture.
+- bone loss that results from long-term treatment with glucocorticoids in patients who have an increased risk of fracture.

 <div style=\"page-break-after: always\"></div>